git-ecosystem/git-credential-manager/docs/environment.md

 ### GCM_DEBUG

-Pauses execution of GCM Core at launch to wait for a debugger to be attached.
+Pauses execution of GCM at launch to wait for a debugger to be attached.

 #### Example